Heard’s lawyer focuses on Depp’s texts: ‘Let’s burn Amber’

 Depp has been on the stand in Fairfax County Circuit Court since Tuesday afternoon.
 The actor has spent much of that time describing the couple’s volatile relationship and denying that he ever abused Heard.

 Depp said that Heard often violently attacked him.
-And he argued that his movie career suffered after she wrote a 2018 op-ed piece in The Washington Post.
+And he argued that his movie career suffered after she wrote a 2018 op-ed piece in The Washington Post, which prompted his libel lawsuit against Heard.

 Heard never mentioned Depp by name in the article, but Depp’s lawyers said it was a clear reference to accusations Heard made when she sought a 2016 restraining order against him.

-Depp said the accusations and the article contributed to an unfairly ruined reputation that made him a Hollywood pariah and cost him his role in the lucrative “Pirates of the Caribbean” movie franchise.
+Depp said the accusations and the article contributed to an unfairly ruined reputation that made him a Hollywood outcast and cost him his role in the lucrative “Pirates of the Caribbean” movie franchise.

 When cross-examination began late Wednesday afternoon, Rottenborn pointed to evidence that Disney made that decision months before the article’s publication.